izikeros/blog/content/posts/2019-01-17-how-to-install-tensorflow-and-keras-on-windows-10.md

 Summary: Guide on how to install TensorFlow cpu-only version - the case for machines without GPU supporting CUDA.
 Step-by-step procedure starting from creating conda environment till testing if TensorFlow and Keras Works.
 Status: published
 ---
-> **EDIT 2021**: This post is partially depreciated by now since for TensorFlow 2.x CPU and GPU versions are intergated - there is no separate install and Keras is integrated with TensorFlow - no need to install separately unless you have good reasons for separate install.
+> **EDIT 2021**: This post is partially depreciated by now since for TensorFlow 2.x CPU and GPU versions are integrated - there is no separate install and Keras is integrated with TensorFlow - no need to install separately unless you have good reasons for separate install.

 Quick guide on how to install TensorFlow cpu-only version - the case for machines without GPU supporting CUDA.
 <!-- MarkdownTOC autolink="true" autoanchor="true" -->